Execution Strategies

 - Run the agent's normal reasoning loop

-- If invalid, inject the error message and exemplar as feedback
+- If invalid, add the error message and a matching exemplar to the conversation

 - Repeat up to